Seagate/cortx/README.md

 To ensure maximum utililization and code quality and to avoid vendor lock-in, Seagate is open-sourcing CORTX: a distributed object storage system designed for efficient, mass-capacity, HDD-utilization.

+## The CORTX Community

+We are so excited for you to be visiting us and reading this file and really hope you consider sticking around and being part of our community.
+We take community very seriously and assure you that we are committed to all of the social goals of respectful interactions and inclusivity as documented in our [Code of Conduct](CODE_OF_CONDUCT.md).
+Check it out and, if it sounds like your kind of place, we bid you a warm welcome!

 ## How to Contribute

 Please refer to our [Quick Start Guide](doc/QUICK_START.md) for detailed technical information about how to build and test the code as well as for suggested contributions and contribution guidelines.
 Please refer to our [Style Guide](mero/doc/coding-style.md) for a description of our code style guidelines.